Prince Hall Freemasonry – Origins

 C. Underwood, Secretary

-The petition was delivered to William Moody who passed it to Grand Lodge.
+Moody delivered the petition to Grand Lodge.
 It was accepted and African Lodge obtained a charter remarkably quickly on 29 September 1784 and was entered onto the Grand Register as No. 459.
-There were however problems in arranging for the fee to be delivered to London and the warrant was delayed and not received by Boston until 29 April 1787.
+There were, however, problems in arranging for the relevant fee to be delivered to London and the warrant was delayed and not received by Boston until 29 April 1787.
 African Lodge met a week later on 6 May 1787.

 Following the grant of the Lodge’s charter, a stream of letters flowed between Boston and London, beginning in 1785 with a formal letter of thanks to the Duke of Cumberland.
 Between 1787 and 1789, Hall’s letters to Rowland Holt, Deputy Grand Master, and William White, Grand Secretary, update London and contain details of initiations, expulsions, and the deaths of various members.
 There are also requests to acknowledge receipt of their donations to the Grand Charity and a forwarded copy of African Lodge’s General Regulations dated 5 January 1789.
 Most letters were written by Hall personally from his rooms at the Sign of the Golden Fleece on Water Street in Boston.